-The Automotive Technology Program at Crowder offers the latest technological training in Crowder’s state of the art automotive electronics lab and shop where you will gain hands-on experience in preparation for a career in the automotive field!
+The Automotive Technology Program at Crowder College is accredited by the National Automotive Technicians Educational Foundation (NATEF) and offers the latest technological training in Crowder’s state of the art automotive electronics lab and shop where you will gain hands-on experience in preparation for a career in the automotive field!

 The need for automotive technicians is higher than it has ever been!
 Don’t settle for a job you don’t look forward to every day!
 Discover the opportunities Crowder has to offer today!
 Let Crowder help you take the next step in discovering a rewarding and fulfilling career for you, your family, and your future!